-Supreme Court says Ginsburg to attend court’s public session
+Ginsburg returns to Supreme Court bench in public session

-WASHINGTON (AP) — The Supreme Court says Justice Ruth Bader Ginsburg is making her public return to the bench, eight weeks after surgery for lung cancer.
+WASHINGTON (AP) — Justice Ruth Bader Ginsburg is back on the Supreme Court bench, eight weeks after surgery for lung cancer.

-Court spokeswoman Kathy Arberg says the 85-year-old justice will join her eight colleagues on Tuesday when the court meets for a public session.
+The 85-year-old justice walked unassisted to her seat beside Chief Justice John Roberts when the court began its public session Tuesday.

-Ginsburg returned to the Washington building on Friday for the first time since her surgery in December, but that was for the justices’ private conference.
+She had returned to the Supreme Court building on Friday for the first time since her surgery in December, but that was for the justices’ private conference.
 She also was captured on camera on Monday by the TMZ website walking through a Washington airport.

 Most Read Nation & World Stories